 These static or floating feedback buttons have a certain code that is embedded into the website.
 Even if you are a low-code person like me, there's no need to sweat!
 There are several tools that can make it happen.
-For instance, if you are using a Wordpress or any CMS-website, you can download a plugin to insert the code.
+For instance, if you are using a Wordpress website development or any CMS-website, you can download a plugin to insert the code.
 Alternatively, you can use Google Tag Manager to do it or simply, ask your web developer to do it for you!

 And as the name of this blog suggests, apparently, it isn't a costly affair; in fact, there are some outstanding free survey tools available online, All you need to know is how to get actionable data from your feedback campaigns and if you are new to the entire feedback culture and not in a mood to spend, how to select a survey maker for free!

 Zonka Feedback is known for its ready-to-use and 100% customizable online surveys that you can create and deploy in a jiffy.
 In this article, we will explore how you can use our free survey tool for websites and products, and get the most out of it!

 Free Website Feedback Widget - What is it?

 A feedback widget is, in machine language, a code snippet inserted into the website code in order to show a survey to the visitors and store the feedback data they share.

 But the devil is in the details and the magic really happens when this miniature looking button on the right side of your website adds to an additional functionality - to take customer feedback!